 The Power of Water: The Tri-Dam Project

-The Tri-Dam Project is a partnership between the Oakdale Irrigation District and the South San Joaquin Irrigation District.
-Together, they developed, operate and maintain the Beardsley, Donnells and Tulloch projects, including the dams, tunnels, penstocks, powerhouses, communication systems and general office.
+Tri-Dam Project is a joint venture (partnership) between the Oakdale Irrigation District and the South San Joaquin Irrigation District.
+Together they developed, operate and maintain the Beardsley, Donnells and Tulloch projects including the dams, tunnels, penstocks, powerhouses, communications systems, and general offices.
 These facilities are located on the Middle Fork of the Stanislaus River in Tuolumne County, California.

-Originally the districts were interested in water development projects and continue to be responsible for providing irrigation water to their service territories in the greater Oakdale and South San Joaquin areas.
-The Beardsley, Donnells and Tulloch facilities provide the two districts with storage reservoirs necessary to meet this water obligation.
+Originally, the Districts were interested in water development projects and continue to be responsible for providing irrigation water to their service territories in the greater Oakdale and Manteca areas.
+The Beardsley, Donnells and Tulloch facilities provide Oakdale and South San Joaquin Irrigation Districts with storage reservoirs necessary to meet this water obligation.
 The historical cost to add electric generating facilities to the water storage projects was relatively minor.

-The "Upper Works" include Donnells and Beardsley dams, reservoirs and power houses.
-The "Lower Works" refer to the Tulloch development near Knight's Ferry, reaching into both Calaveras and Tuolumne Counties.
+The "Upper Works" include Donnells and Beardsley dams, reservoirs, powerhouses and appurtenant facilities.
+The "Lower Works" refer to the Tulloch development below Jamestown reaching into both Calaveras and Tuolumne Counties.

-The Tri-Dam Project is governed by a joint board of directors composed of the five member boards of the two districts.
-The day to day activities of the Tri-Dam Project are managed by a general manager who reports to the board.
-The administrative offices of Tri-Dam are located in Strawberry, California.
+Tri-Dam Project is governed by a joint board of directors composed of the five member boards of the two Districts.
+The day to day activities of Tri-Dam Project and Tri-Dam Power Authority are managed by a General Manager who reports to the board.
+The administrative offices of Tri-Dam Project are located in Strawberry, California.

 Robert O. Schulz Solar Farm